bjothorl/grouped-timeline-extension/README.md

-# Grouped Timeline for VS Code
+# Grouped Timeline: Local History Restore Manager for VS Code!

-A VS Code extension that groups near-simultaneous changes in your local timeline, allowing you to restore grouped or individual files to any previous save point - much like JetBrains's Rider's Local History feature.
+A VS Code extension that groups near-simultaneous changes in your local timeline, allowing you to restore grouped or individual files to any previous save point - much like JetBrains Rider's Local History feature.

+### No previous install necessary, works retroactively!
+Can't figure out exactly which files changed (and how) yesterday?
+No problem!
+This extension will tell you!

 # Features
 - Groups timeline entries by time window